MaayanLab/clustergrammer-docs/docs/_build_html/_sources/app_integration.txt

 Enrichr
 =======
 The enrichment analysis tool, `Enrichr`_, uses Clustergrammer to produce dynamic heatmaps of enriched terms as columns and user input genes as rows.
-This helps users understand the relationships between their input genes and the returned enriched terms.
+This helps users to understand the relationships between their input genes and the returned enriched terms.

 .. figure:: _static/enrichr_screenshot_logo.png
   :width: 550px